JBtallgrass/cintel-04-local/README.md

 + Script:
 ____________________________________________________
 ### Objective
-1. succesfful install of latest Python version 3.12.2
+1. Successful install of latest Python version 3.12.2
 2. Python was installed in Datafun, required upgrade in the Cintel course